spiccoli/holistor-facturas-mailer/README.md

 ### How to Use

-1. Place invoice PDFs in the `facturas_nuevas/` folder.
+0. [Create the `.env` file](#-env-configuration) in `enviadormails/dist/` with your email settings.
-2. Run `clasificador.exe` to organize files into client folders.
+1. **Delete all** invoices remaining in the `facturas_nuevas/` folder.
-3. Ensure each client folder has a valid `email.txt` file.
+2. Upload the new invoice PDFs into the `facturas_nuevas/` folder.
-4. Run `enviador.exe`.
+3. Run `ClasificarPDFs.bat` to automatically classify the new invoices into the correct client folders.
-5. Confirm when prompted to send the emails.
+4. Run `EnviarMails.bat` to send the emails to clients with their respective invoices.

 ### ✅ .env Configuration

-A `.env` file must exist in the same folder as `enviador.exe`, with the following content:
+A `.env` file must exist in the `enviadormails/dist/` folder, with the following content:

 ```dotenv
 EMAIL_USER=your_email@example.com